ruby/syntax_suggest/README.md

 ## Code of Conduct

-Everyone interacting in the DeadEnd project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/zombocom/dead_end/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the SyntaxSuggest project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/zombocom/syntax_suggest/blob/main/CODE_OF_CONDUCT.md).